Quickstart

 Prove

-You can generate and verify a proof using the cargo-zisk prove command by providing the ELF file (with the -e or --elf flag) and the input file (with the -i or --input-data flag).
+Once the program setup is complete, you can generate and verify a proof using the cargo-zisk prove command by providing the ELF file (with the -e or --elf flag) and the input file (with the -i or --input flag).

 To generate and verify a proof for the previously built ELF and input files, execute: